leifliddy/podman-yuzu-builder/README.md

 # podman-yuzu-build
-This project builds the yuzu source https://github.com/yuzu-emu/yuzu-mainline on a **Fedora 37** podman container
+This project builds the yuzu source https://github.com/yuzu-emu/yuzu-mainline in a **Fedora 37** podman container
 \
 **ensure these packages are installed**
 ```